jjrshah/alchemist-cookbook/README.md

 # alchemist-cookbook

-This will be used to calculate fugacities....
+This will be used to calculate oxygen fugacities....
 And take us one step closer to ruling the world

 This will be used to calculate fugacities.